The August bank holiday brought a nasty shock to conservationists in Brentford 25 years ago.

 One of the first purpose built new factories on the Great West Road, it was designed by Wallis, Gilbert and Brothers and built on what had been 26 acres of orchards.

 The Art Deco frontage was set back from the road, with lawns in front and the company's sports ground to the west.

 The building was a landmark of Brentford for 50 years, but eventually its fate was sealed by events across the Atlantic.

-Firestone faltered in the 1970s with its steel-braced radial model 500 tyre, which was widely criticised on safety grounds and eventually withdrawn, plunging the company into millions of dollars of losses.
+Firestone faltered in the 1970s with its steel-braced radial model 500 tyre, which was widely criticised on safety grounds and eventually withdrawn, plunging the company into millions of dollars

 In November 1979 Firestone announced the closure of its Brentford plant and it shut its doors for the last time in February 1980, making 1,500 workers redundant.